sifive/vcdrom/readme/vscode-dev-env.md

 This indicates that Chrome is ready for debugger attachment.
 If, instead, you see a message indicating that Chrome is opening a new tab in an existing process, then you may have another Chrome process running already someplace on the system.
 Try `killall google-chrome`.
 If that kills any process, you can restart Chrome in debug mode again.
 If you continue to see the "exiting process" message, you will likely need to reboot Linux, then try again.

+#### Use the Local Launch Configs

+These configs obviate the need to launch Chrome from the command line in debug mode.
+Making life just a bit easier.

+The following launch configuration are available:

+- Local Linux Chrome Launch

+These launch configurations will start (and manage) a fresh debuggable Chrome process using your default profile.

 ### Connect Visual Studio Code to Chrome

 - Open the Debug Panel in Visual Studio Code.
 It is the icon with the bug and play arrow.
-- At the top of the Debug Panel, select the `Local Chrome Attach` launch configuration.
+- At the top of the Debug Panel, select your desired launch configuration.
-- Hit `F5` to start the debugger and attach to the running Chrome instance.
+- Hit `F5` to start the debugger.

 Diagnose and fix any connection issues before moving on...